bertrandmartel/speed-test-lib/README.md

 ### Set socket timeout value

-You can set download socket timeout in milliseconds :
+You can set download/upload socket timeout in milliseconds :

 ```
 speedTestSocket.setSocketTimeout(5000);